 Research Paper: You will write a research paper on a topic of your choosing as related to course themes.
-An assignment sheet with detailed instructions will be distributed in the class.
-There are three separate assignments: 1. a description of your topic, 2. a reference list with a summary of what you have learned, 3. a final paper.
+An assignment sheet with detailed instructions will be posted on carmen.
+There are three separate graded assignments: 1. a description of your topic, 2. a reference list with a summary of what you have learned, 3. a final paper.